opencog/link-grammar/README.md

 each word.
 The disjuncts are simply a list of the connectors that were employed to form the links.
 They are particularly interesting because they serve as an extremely fine-grained form of a "part of speech".
-This, for example: the disjunct `S- O+` indicates a transitive verb: its a verb that takes both a subject and an object.
+Thus, for example: the disjunct `S- O+` indicates a transitive verb: its a verb that takes both a subject and an object.
 The additional markup above indicates that 'is' is not only being used as a transitive verb, but it also indicates finer details: a transitive